-Our curriculum at Roselands Primary is designed to inspired the pupils and engage them in learning in creative and stimulating ways and give them the skills, knowledge and understanding to prepare them for their future lives.
-It ensures that academic success, creativity and problem solving, reliability, responsibility and resilience, as well as physical development, well-being and mental health are key elements that support the development of the whole child and promote a positive attitude to learning.
+Roselands Primary School will provide a broad and challenging curriculum that inspires children (and staff) and prepares them to be successful learners and active citizens in the 21st century.
+It ensures that academic success, creativity, problem solving, reliability, responsibility and resilience, as well as physical development, well-being and mental health are key elements that support the development of the whole child and promote a positive attitude to learning.

-At Roselands Primary School we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
-It is important that the curriculum considers the development of the whole child only concentrate on academic success.

 Our themes follow a two year rolling programme and cover the requirements of the National Curriculum.
 Each phase group plan closely together on themes which always begin with a hook to grasp the pupils interest into the new area of learning.
 This maybe a trip, a special visitor or activity to enable the pupils to generate questions.
 Each theme has driver subjects which will lead the main focus of learning for that block.
 We ensure coverage of all subjects across the two year rolling programme.
 The pupils work collaboratively towards a shared outcome at the end of their theme to showcase their exciting learning journey.